KingJamesSong/FastDifferentiableMatSqrt/README.md

 This repository constains the official Pytorch implementation of ICLR 22 paper "Fast Differentiable Matrix Square Root".

-## Experiments

-All the codes for the following experiments are available:
-- decorrelated batch normalization (BN)
-- second-order vision transformer

 ## Usages

 Check [torch_utils.py](https://github.com/KingJamesSong/FastDifferentiableMatSqrt/blob/main/torch_utils.py) for the implementation.